Italian federation hopes to allow fans in stadiums in July

 "This will mean that our country has thrown off those final restrictions and that we've come out of this particularly dark moment for our country."

-Serbia is already permitting fans to watch matches and Poland will allow stadiums to be filled up to 25per cent capacity from June 19.
+Serbia is already permitting fans to watch matches and Poland will allow stadiums to be filled up to 25 per cent capacity from Jun 19.